 Note that in high season, the museum may extend summer hours to 5 PM for tourists, so it’s always good to double‑check online.

-An Interesting Fact about Ta Dzong
+The Interesting Fact about Ta Dzong

 Here’s an interesting fact about Ta Dzong: it’s built without a single nail.
-That’s right-it's thick stone and wooden walls, up to 2.5 meters thick, are held together purely through traditional craftsmanship.
+That’s right-it's thick stone and wooden walls, up to 2.5 meters thick, that are held together purely through traditional craftsmanship.
 Plus, it has withstood major earthquakes-1714, 1896, even a big one in 2011-proving how sturdy ancient Bhutanese engineering was.
 That resilience is just one more reason this place feels magical.

-- There’s a secret underground path said to connect the museum to the Paro river-used during times of war for a water supply.
+- There’s a secret underground path said to connect the museum to the Paro river, used during times of war for a water supply.

-- The museum often hosts temporary art exhibitions and educational programs.
+The museum often hosts temporary art exhibitions and educational programs.
 It doesn’t just preserve the past-it also supports Bhutanese artists today.

-Places to Visit near Ta Dzong
+Best Places to Visit near Ta Dzong

 Once you finish exploring inside, don’t wander off just yet-there are multiple places to visit near Ta Dzong that make the area richly rewarding: